 Later, another officer can be heard muttering to himself, “You fucked your own officer up.”
 The officer walks up to two other officers and asks, “Did they shoot their own in there?” to which another officer replies, “We don’t know what he got shot by,” followed by inaudible dialogue.
 An officer responds and says, “The first one, they said, was suppressed.”
 At another point in the footage, a drone can be overheard, indicating that GBI may have more direct footage of Torguita’s shooting.

-In a statement to the media on January 18, anonymous protesters and community activists dubbed “Forest Defenders” reported hearing “dozens” of gunshots around 9 am on January 18, indicating it wasn’t clear who fired the first shot, and alleging they had “reason to believe” Tortuguita was killed after a friendly fire incident.
+In a statement to the media on January 18, anonymous protesters and community activists dubbed “Forest Defenders” reported hearing “dozens” of gunshots around 9 am on January 18, indicating it wasn’t clear who fired the first shot and alleging they had “reason to believe” Tortuguita was killed after a friendly fire incident.
 Police continued the raid after Tortuguita’s shooting, using tear gas and rubber bullets to remove protesters from tree houses and bulldozing forest around the camp.

 Tortuguita’s death sparked an uprising in Atlanta in the following days, during which the city’s residents broke windows and burned a police car.
-Georgia Gov. Brian Kemp declared a state of emergency in response to protests that allows up to 1,000 National Guard troops to police the streets of Atlanta.
+Georgia Gov. Brian Kemp declared a state of emergency in response to protests empowering up to 1,000 National Guard troops to police the streets of Atlanta.
 February 10 was the last day the order remained in effect.

-The GBI released a statement in response to the release of APD’s body camera videos on Thursday, saying that the footage shows that “at least one statement exists where an officer speculates that the Trooper was shot by another officer in crossfire.
+The GBI released a statement in response to the release of APD’s body camera videos on Thursday, saying the footage shows “at least one statement exists where an officer speculates that the Trooper was shot by another officer in crossfire.
 Speculation is not evidence.
 Our investigation does not support that statement.”
 They went on to note that their investigation of the shooting remains ongoing, and that, “When the investigation is complete, all videos will be provided.”
 It’s unclear if that would include video from the drone heard on the APD footage.

-Tortuguita’s family released a statement Thursday responding to the release of the body camera footage, saying the videos raise “more questions than they answer, but confirm the family’s worst fears that Manuel was massacred in a hail of gunfire.
+Tortuguita’s family likewise released a statement Thursday responding to the release of the body camera footage, saying the videos raise “more questions than they answer, but confirm the family’s worst fears that Manuel was massacred in a hail of gunfire.
 The videos also show the clearing of the forest was a paramilitary operation that set the stage for excessive use of force.”

 In a press conference on Monday, Tortuguita’s family and lawyers discussed the results of a private autopsy that showed Tortuguita was shot at least 13 times by several different firearms.
 The family has joined community activists in calling for investigation of the shooting completely independent of the GBI, DeKalb County police and the APD, and for the agencies to share the evidence it has gathered with the family in a face-to-face meeting.